johnmee/johnmee.com/pages/how-to-be-a-frontend-developer.md

 Pick something, set up your compiler/reload tools, and you're ready to write HTML/CSS/JS.

-Congratulations, you're a frontend developer!
+Congratulations, you're a frontend developer.

 Now you have some actual work to do constructing html and attaching css styles.
 Essentially that is all you have to do.
-But don't underestimate the task.
+But don't underestimate the task!

-Ok, so the _big bucks_ go to guys who have a system, and such a weight of ongoing experience, that they've discovered all the typical problems&mdash;and the solutions, or workarounds.
+Ok, so the _big bucks_ go to guys who have such a weight of ongoing experience, that they've discovered all the typical problems&mdash;and the solutions, or workarounds.
 So they're fast and time predictable.
 A thorough knowledge of CSS, and it's primary resources and community, are your bread and butter.
  Knowing your way around photoshop, being competant